antelle/keyboard-auto-type/README.md

 ## Status

 The library is ready and tests are passing, so basic stuff should work.
-Not tested in production yet, there may be issues, reports are very welcome!
+It's been recently added to [KeeWeb](https://github.com/keeweb/keeweb) as a new auto-type engine.

 ## Features